What is Stonewalling?

 What is Actually Happening

-What we know from 4 decades of research is that the conclusion that your partner doesn’t care probably couldn’t be further from the truth.
+We know from 4 decades of research that the conclusion that your partner doesn’t care probably couldn’t be further from the truth.

-You and your partner are engaged in an unpleasant, but very common dance.
-One of you needs to connect for reassurance that everything is okay, and the other needs space for reassurance that everything is okay.
+You and your partner are engaged in an unpleasant but very common dance.
+One of you needs to connect for reassurance that everything is okay, and the other needs space for reassurance.

-When you are the pursuer in this situation, the most important thing to remember is that what you see on the outside does not reflect his/her internal experience.
+When you are the pursuer in this situation, the most important thing to remember is that what you see on the outside does not reflect your partner’s internal experience.
 Most likely, your partner is completely overwhelmed with emotion, feeling like a deer in headlights with nothing safe to do or say.
-The defenses of fight and flight are much easier to recognize that the freeze defense.

-We know from the research that when people shut down like this, their heart rates are usually well over 100 BPM, they have lost access to the part of their brain capable of complex reasoning, and have even lost their peripheral vision.
-It is easy to miss the reality that your partner is in a heightened state of physiological arousal, that just might look different than yours, but the experience of panic is equal.
+We know from the research that when people emotionally shut down like this, their heart rates are usually well over 100 BPM, they have lost access to the part of their brain capable of complex reasoning, and have even lost their peripheral vision.
+It is easy to miss the reality that your partner is in a heightened state of stress.

 What to Do When Your Partner Shuts Down